krABMaga/krABMaga/examples/boids_amethyst/README.md

 - The movements look sudden, sometimes flockers flying together try to collide with each other slightly while moving.
 This might be caused by the use of set_translation_xyz() instead of appending the vector movement, thus causing the translations to not look perfectly smooth.
 	- PARTIALLY SOLVED: The conflicts between consistent flockers were mainly caused by the bounding box.
 The only issue that remains is that, when a collision happens with a group of agents, the agent's rotation matrix goes slightly crazy while trying to choose the next direction to pick.

+- Some dead agents seem to have no collision activated for unknown reasons, resulting in agents just going through them.
+Seems to happen more with dead agents near the perimeter of the Field2D: maybe it's related to some toroidal calculation?

 # References:
 - https://github.com/spagnuolocarmine/abm/blob/master/examples/boids_ui.rs
 - https://github.com/eclab/mason/tree/f89201872a91c2176e5dcbcdd1960d3fa6fe1f91/mason/src/main/java/sim/app/flockers